applewoodsmokedham/metagraph/memory-bank/activeContext.md

-# METHANE Active Context
+# METAGRAPH Active Context

 ## Current Work Focus

 The current focus is on implementing new API method pages, improving the application's architecture, and integrating wallet functionality through the LaserEyes package.
-We're working on properly integrating the Oyl SDK into the METHANE application, implementing new API methods like the trace method, enhancing the overall user experience through better routing and UI design, and adding Bitcoin wallet connectivity.
+We're working on properly integrating the Oyl SDK into the METAGRAPH application, implementing new API methods like the trace method, enhancing the overall user experience through better routing and UI design, and adding Bitcoin wallet connectivity.

 ## Recent Changes